As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 For example, the color scheme could support the mood of your mission.
 Color psychology usually relates green with “growth,” blue with “loyalty” and “trust” and orange with “playfulness” and “creativity.”

-Content Strategy Plan
+Content Strategy Business Proposal Examples

 A content strategy plan should outline: